 Figure 5 shows the results on remaining UI (R).
 The figure shows clear jumps in the hazard rate out of unemployment into employment when the unemployed are close to UI exhaustion.
 The exit into employment reaches its maximum around three to six months before exhaustion.
-At its peak (3-6 months UI left) the odds of finding employment is increased by 1700%, compared to the reference category 12 to 15 months left before exhaustion.
-However, figure 5 shows that the confidence interval for the unemployed individuals having less than a year left on UI is large.
-Thus a conservative estimate of the effect of UI exhaustion is that the odds of finding employment increase by nearly 500%, compared to the reference category: the unemployed having 12 to 15 months left before exhaustion.
+At its peak (3-6 months UI left) the odds of finding employment is increased by 1700 per cent, compared to the reference category of 12 to 15 months left before exhaustion.
+However, Figure 5 shows that the confidence interval for the unemployed individuals having less than a year left on UI is large.
+Thus a conservative estimate of the effect of UI exhaustion is that the odds of finding employment increase by nearly 500 per cent, when compared to the reference category.
 The size of the effect depends on the reference category.
-In addition to the size of the effect the fact that UI exhaustion still has a positive effect on entering employment -even after more than three years as UI recipients in a welfare generous country- is surprising.
+In addition to the size of the effect the fact that UI exhaustion still has a positive effect on entering employment - even after more than three years as UI recipients in a welfare generous country - is surprising.
+Thus one would expect that for other countries having shorter PBD the effect should still be present.

-FIGURE 5 The estimated effect of UI exhaustion on the transition into employment, presented as odds ratios (12 to 15 months left is the reference odds)
+The estimated effect of UI exhaustion on the transition into employment, presented as odds ratios (12 to 15 months left is the reference odds)

 Source: DREAM data.
-Men aged 25-44 in 1998
+Men aged 25-44 years and starting a fresh spell in 1998.